 Fiona Orton is Future Grid Manager at TransGrid, responsible for long term electricity transmission planning for NSW.
 She has over 12 years’ experience working in Australia’s electricity, gas, climate change and sustainability sectors, focusing on the evolution of Australia’s energy markets.
 She has published several articles on energy policy, regulation and market design in response to changing technological, environmental and consumer requirements.

-Gabby has been working on policies and programs for our vulnerable customers over the last 4 years at AGL and is passionate about creating shared value and social impact and inclusion.
-She loves collaboration and partnership which forms part of her role engaging with Consumer Advocates, and is excited about new solutions that can be built in the energy sector to ensure fair and equitable access to all.
+Gabby has been working on policies and programs for vulnerable customers over the last 4 years and is passionate about creating shared value and social impact and inclusion.
+She loves collaboration and partnership and is excited about new solutions that can be built in the energy sector to ensure fair and equitable access to all.

 With over 15 years’ experience in digital publishing in the Energy and Finance sectors, I strive to make technical content a little more digestible and stimulating.
 I seek to create and shape thought-provoking articles and multi-media that spark conversation, contain a quotable quote and look good.